Top 5 Tech Challenges for SMBs, Small Businesses

 To say IT talent is in demand would be the understatement of the decade.
 Not many are on the market and even if you land a gem, competing salaries from other companies in desperate need of your talented personnel is a constant worry.

-According to CIO Magazine’s 2015 State of the CIO report, the top 5 skills shortages include big data/business intelligence, security and risk management, application development, mobile technologies, and enterprise architecture.
-Others include cloud architects and engineers, network engineers, and project management.
+The top 5 IT skills shortages companies report include big data/business intelligence, security and risk management, application development, mobile technologies, and enterprise architecture.
+Others include cloud architects and engineers, network engineers, and project management with AI soon to make this list.

 3 | Rapid Rate of Change & Proliferation Leading to Difficulty in Vetting/Understanding

-There are more than 1.2 billion active websites at the time of this blog’s creation according to Internet Live Stats, up from 10 million as recent as 2000.
+There are more than 1.13 billion active websites according to Forbes, up from 10 million in the year 2000.
 Technology continues to change at an exponential pace making it nearly impossible for those outside of direct interaction to fully understand and vet real technology and services provider capabilities.

 If you buy into Moore’s Law, the computing power of a CPU doubles every two years.
-IDC estimated that the world will generate 40 zettabytes (40 trillion gigabytes) of data by 2020.
+The size of the entire, global “datasphere”, is estimated to be 50,000 to 500,000 zettabytes by 2050.
 Somewhere, Michael J. Fox is saying, “What the heck is a zettabyte”?!
 That’s a lot of storage.
-Storage technology has changed and continues to improve as well.
-For those who have yet to experience a solid-state drive (SSD) as compared to the traditional spinning disk, you are in for a pleasant surprise.
+Storage technology has changed and continues to improve as has hardware like Graphics Processing Units (GPU), the core foundation for AI applications.
+32 GB RAM for an employee computer is now commonplace in order to keep up with the rich media / apps of today’s marketplace.

 Software iterations can bring new functionality to the same application multiple times per year.
 New development platforms have made the creation of complex applications easier than ever before, leading to an explosion of online tools such as collaboration, business intelligence, automation and monitoring, and many more.
 A software challenge can be identifying what features are present and which are missing.
 Does the product really work as advertised or is it just an optimized demo?
 Will the company even be around next year and if not, what happens to your data?